Yes, he's as bamboozled as you are.

 - Oddly, it's mainly towards other ABC programs - fake ABC advertisements are shown during the program, poking fun at numerous other programs on the network.

 - They Killed Kenny Again: Ian Orbspider is struck by lightning (and thus Stripped to the Bone) most episodes.
+Initially this happens at the end of his scenes, with Orbspider Tempting Fate in one way or another, but in later series, the skeleton continues carrying on the interview.

 - Unfortunate Names: A few of the guest characters have these.